Norman Saleet

 Saleet began playing the guitar at the age of 15 and founded a band, the Good Family, at 18.
 The band enjoyed some local popularity in Western Pennsylvania.

 Discography

 Saleet has recorded one album, Here I Am, for RCA Records.
-The album is described by Billboard as being adult contemporary, similar in style to Saleet's "Here I Am" hit written for the band Air Supply.
-The album features mostly ballads, while "Magic in the Air" and "Lines" are more energetic and are Billboard's picks from the album.
+The album was described by Billboard as being adult contemporary, similar in style to Saleet's "Here I Am" hit written for the band Air Supply.
+The album features mostly ballads, while "Magic in the Air" and "Lines" are more energetic and were Billboard's picks from the album.
 The two songs were also released as singles, in addition to "Hang On In".
 "Magic in the Air" earned Saleet the American Song Festival award in the professional Top 40 category.

 The album features the following songs: